 Free Green Waste Disposal

-Dates and locations are advertised on our website, Facebook, My Cairns app, and in "Council In Action" in The Cairns Post and Innisfail Advocate prior to each free disposal period.
+Dates and locations are advertised on the CRC What's On page, Facebook, My Cairns app, and in "Council In Action" in The Cairns Post and Innisfail Advocate prior to each free disposal period.